aquajs/aquajs-mailer/README.md

 #### Usage
-Supply `"user"` and `"pass"` credentials to `email-config.json`.
+Be sure to supply credentials to `email-config.json` in your microservice's `config` directory.
 This will be the authorized email address used to actually send messages.

 To send a message, call `emailer.send` with these arguments:
    * `template`: {string} Path to specific template within `templateDir` to be rendered in message